MrShamir7/MrShamir7.github.io/index.md

 ![link](/assets/css/IMG_7505.jpg)

 Hi!
 My name is Shamir, I’m a Third Year at [UVA](https://www.virginia.edu/) studying Applied Statistics with a concentration in Data Science.
+My journey started whenever I was first introduced to the world of Data Analytics!